Theodore Rshtuni: Arab invasions

 The chronology of the Arab Muslim invasion of Armenia is not clear, Arab and Armenian sources making contradictory statements, with some clarity possible only in regard to the start of the aggression in the 640s, and Theodore Rshtuni's submission in 653.

 Prior to the Arab invasions, Rshtuni had been appointed the sparapet (commander-in-chief) of the Armenian forces in the Armenian Marzpanate and was appointed as the marzban of Armenia in 634.

 He defended, alongside the Byzantine general Procopius, against the first, unsuccessful Arab attack into Armenia in 640.
 A maneuver that went wrong allowed the Arabs to pillage the capital of Dvin and take 35,000 inhabitants into slavery.
 However, in 641, Byzantine Emperor Constans II followed the advice of Armenian Catholicos Nerses III, made Theodore commander in chief of the Armenian troops and gave him the title of a patrikios.
 He gained a victory over the Arabs, for which he was recognized as ruler of Armenia by Constans in 643, but failed to coordinate with a second army under Procopius, who suffered a severe defeat for which the Byzantines put the blame on Theodore.

-It was the Arabs of Atropatene, which became known as Azerbaijan, who attacked in 642-3 and 650.
+It was the Arabs of Atropatene (geographically in the same area as modern-day Azerbaijan), who attacked in 642-3 and 650.
 Constans paid special attention to his family's imperiled homeland of Armenia, and he favored Byzantine generals of Armenian extraction to halt Arab advances.
 Faced with the impending loss of the province, he marched in, spent the winter of 652–3 at Dvin, and returned to Constantinople the next year after leaving an army in place.
 The three-year peace with the Arabs broke down in 653, followed by the final Arab conquest of 654.